xyligan-gp/discord-player-music/README.md

 ## Module Constructor Options
 - 'options.searchResultsLimit' - <b>Property responsible for the number of results received when searching for songs.</b>
-- 'options.searchCollector' - <b>Property responsible for the status of a custom module collector.</b>
+- 'options.synchronLoop' - <b>Property responsible for synchronization status 'loop.song' & 'loop.queue'.</b>

-- 'options.searchCollectorConfig.type' - <b>Property responsible for the custom collector type of the module.
-Available types: `message` &` reaction`.</b>
-- 'options.searchCollectorConfig.count' - <b>Property responsible for the amount of all data for the module collector (taken from `options.searchResultsLimit`).</b>
+- 'options.defaultVolume' - <b>Property responsible for the default value of the playback volume.</b>

 ## Quick Initialization Example